Jamie Scott: Solo music career

 According to his website, Scott never listened to popular, contemporary music while growing up.
 He began his musical career wanting to write music for other artists to perform, but when sending his demo tape to publishers, they would respond that they liked his voice and wanted him to release them himself.
 Because of this, Scott signed a record deal with Sony Music in 2002, teaming up with producer Toby Smith, keyboardist and songwriter from Jamiroquai, to work on a full-length album.
 During this time he toured with artists such as Alicia Keys, Amy Winehouse, Ryan Adams, Kelly Clarkson, Gabrielle, Mario Winans, and Ginuwine.

 Scott's debut album, Soul Searching, was scheduled to be out in early 2005.
 However, due to the tumultuous merger of Sony Music & BMG, the release was delayed and ultimately cancelled.

 In 2006, Scott featured in the movie, Step Up, playing the character Colin.
 He performs his song "Made" in the film.

 In 2007, Scott signed to Polydor Records under the name Jamie Scott & The Town, and released the album Park Bench Theories the same year.
 The album was preceded by singles "When Will I See Your Face Again" & "Standing In The Rain".

 In 2008, Scott started working with producer TommyD, releasing music under the name Graffiti6.
 The duo's debut song "Stare Into The Sun" was featured on various TV ad campaigns and appeared on FIFA 12.
 The pair signed with Capitol Records in the US in 2011, and released their debut album Colours in 2012.
 Their second album, "The Bridge", was released independently on 21 April 2014.

 Scott toured with One Direction on their Where We Are Tour, opening for them on 5 nights, including 3 shows at the Rose Bowl in Pasadena, California.

 Scott has released two solo albums through his own record label, Catherine Records: 2015's My Hurricane and 2020's How Still The River.

 Scott wrote and features on 2017's "So Far Away" by Martin Garrix & David Guetta, and similarly he features on "Can't Stop The Beat" by Wally Lopez from 2013.

 Business

 In 2015, Scott founded publishing & management company Catherine Songs to facilitate up and coming songwriters and artists.
-Catherine Songs roster includes Mike Needle, Dan Bryer, René Miller, Tom Williams, Michael Hemmings, Tony Burrata, Ross Galt, & River Matthews.
-Scott is a director of production/record company BSW Music, whose signings include Bow Anderson, Outsider, & Low Lying Sun.
+Catherine Songs roster includes Mike Needle, Dan Bryer, René Miller, Tom Williams, Michael Hemmings, & River Matthews.
+Scott is a director of production/record company BSW Music, whose signings include Bow Anderson & Low Lying Sun.